-The cars and settings are usually similar enough that it takes a while (and perhaps multiple viewings) for the viewer to notice a discrepancy
+The cars and settings are usually similar enough that it takes a while (and perhaps multiple viewings) for the viewer to notice a discrepancy.

-This Trope is for when the viewer notices it right off.
+This trope is for when the viewer notices it right off.
 Without having to leave the couch.
-It's also for when the error is so obvious, it has the viewer screaming How did they slip that up?!"
+It's also for when the error is so obvious, it has the viewer screaming "How did they slip that up?!"

 Often, using the wrong car, setting, clothing, person, hairclip, etc., will call the series' continuity (or at least the writer's grasp thereof) into question.